BlahBlahTK/Real-Estate-Listing/Documents/README.md

 4.Added CORS Middleware to FastAPI for frontend connectivity 5.Optimized Filter Logic to handle edge cases

-Final Notes
+## Final Notes

 The AI tools significantly accelerated development by:

-Generating 70-80% of the boilerplate code
+1.Generating 70-80% of the boilerplate code
-Providing multiple implementation options to choose from Helping debug issues quickly
+2.Providing multiple implementation options to choose from 3.Helping debug issues quickly
-Suggesting best practices I might have overlooked Total development time with AI assistance: ~1.5 hours (including refinement and testing)
+4.Suggesting best practices I might have overlooked 5.Total development time with AI assistance: ~1.5 hours (including refinement and testing)

 Without AI, this would have likely taken 3-4 hours for the same functionality.